davinov/muse-js/README.md

     spectrum = {
         timestamp: 12345678
-        spectrums: [ // one array per eletrode
+        data: [ // one array per eletrode
             [0, ..., 125] // an array of spectral power per Herz
             [0, ..., 125]
             [0, ..., 125]